 What are the most critical steps for this case type, and how do you currently communicate them to clients?

-If you're ready to start building your Phases in Hona, visit How to Build Phases for a step-by-step guide on doing so.
+If you're ready to start building phases in Hona, visit How to Build Phases.

 Why this Matters